esaruoho/paketti-manual/README.md

 This means Paketti modifies the **Pattern Editor, Mixer, Pattern Matrix, Pattern Sequencer, Phrase Editor, Sample Editor, Instrument Box, Sample FX Chains, Sample Modulation Chains, Automation, Instrument Settings, Sample Settings, Device & Sample Management, Theme Management, Plugin Instruments, Plugin Devices, Sample Navigator, Sample Mappings, MIDI Controls & MIDI Mappings**..
 And if that isn't enough, Paketti also introduces a multitude of file formats for importing from and exporting to.

-Prior Art is a big deal (see Roadmap) - There are features influenced and inspired by:
+Prior Art is a big deal (see [Roadmap](#roadmap) for an explanation as to what I mean by that) - There are features influenced and inspired by:
 - the C64 trackers created by Aleksi Eeben, JohnPlayer/PollyTracker/Quantum SoundTracker.
 - the legendary OctaMED by Teijo Kinnunen on the one and only Amiga.
 - the awesome Impulse Tracker by Jeffrey Lim, running on DOS.
 - the much-loved OpenMPT/MadTracker, Windows..
 - the name-checked Protracker for only the Amiga makes it possible (tm)
-- Polyend Tracker.
+- the Polyend Tracker hardware tracker device.
 - and..
 PlayerPro - the Mac tracker that [Aphex Twin is famous for using](https://www.youtube.com/watch?v=inUOTPt2mLk).

-People often write me encouraging little snippets of text, as testimonials.
+People often write me encouraging little snippets of text which I recycle into testimonials.
 Here are a few of them.

 - *"It's like it's Renoise+"*
 - *"Your extension has so much to it.
 I was playing around with it the other day and I feel like I need to spend just a day to learn everything I can do with it.
 It's like Renoise+"*